dentarg/auth0-blog/_posts/2016-11-15-building-and-authenticating-nodejs-apps.markdown

 ![Verify Node Js Installation](https://cdn.auth0.com/blog/nodejs-awesome-polls/test.png)

-*Note: Node.js has two version.
+*Note: Node.js has two versions.
 A 6.x stable/long-term support version and 7.x which is the cutting edge version, that supports some of the latest ES6 features.
 Both versions are production-ready, and for this tutorial we'll be using the 6.x version of Node.*

 ### Node Js Project Setup